hdShang/arxiv-daily/docs/cs-CV/2025-12-18/papers/251216303v1-pixelarena-a-benchmark-for-pixel-precision-visual-intelligence.md

 ---
 layout: default
-title: PixelArena: A benchmark for Pixel-Precision Visual Intelligence
+title: "PixelArena: A benchmark for Pixel-Precision Visual Intelligence"
 ---

 # PixelArena: A benchmark for Pixel-Precision Visual Intelligence